 Does Stevenson House offer a meal program?

-Through a partnership with La Comida who serves a professionally planned and prepared menu that changes daily.
-Each 3-course meal supports the nutritional needs of older adults.
-All food is prepared by our staff in our fully equipped kitchen.
-The diversity of diners and cuisines adds interest and pleasure to your dining experience.
-Some special dietary needs can be accommodated.
-A $3.00 contribution is asked from each person to help offset the cost of the meal.
+No. But La Comida provides a lunch, open to the public, every weekday.
+A $3 contribution is asked from each person to help offset the cost of the meal, which costs much more to offer.
 No eligible older adult (age 60 and over) will be denied participation because of failure or inability to contribute.
 Residents are also able to participate in the Brown Bag Program from Second Harvest Food Bank.
-Stevenson House will host a Farmer’s Market the second Thursday of the month.
+Stevenson House hosts a farmer’s market the second Thursday of the month.

 - Minimum: Stevenson House cost for rent and meals must not exceed 65% of the applicant’s current income (unless receiving Section 8 assistance).